eProsima/fastdds-visualizer-plugin/docs/rst/user_manual/dynamic_data_types.rst

 .. warning::

-    Dynamic Types in Fast DDS does not support complex data structures of kind: :code:`sequence<struct>`.
+    Dynamic Types in Fast DDS do not support complex data structures of kind: :code:`sequence<struct>`.